FACULTY OF ECONOMICS AND BUSINESS

 1961-1963

-Transition period to university
+Transition Period to University

 1975-1986

-Modernization period
+Modernization Era

 1996-2001

-On January 1, 1954, the Surabaya Economic Higher Education Foundation (PTES) was officially established, which was then confirmed through the Notary Deed of MR.Drs.
+On January 1, 1954, the Surabaya Economic College Foundation (PTES) was officially established, which was then confirmed through a notarial deed by Mr. Drs.
 Liem Hie Hian on July 22, 1954.

 Vision